Last updated: 4 June 2019

 - Submit your Letter of Admittance, together with your application form and all other necessary documents to Nuffic Neso Indonesia before the deadline announced on their website.

 - You will be notified of the scholarship awards through Nuffic Neso Indonesia.

 Orange Knowledge Programme (OKP)

-The Orange Knowledge Programme offers scholarships for participants living and working in one of the following 51 countries.
-This programme aims to advance the capacity, knowledge, and quality of both individuals and institutions of higher and vocational education.
+The programme offers scholarships for participants living and working in one of the participating countries and aims to advance the capacity, knowledge, and quality of both individuals and institutions of higher and vocational education.

 A wide range of governmental, private and local NGO’s are eligible.
 Examples include educational institutions, planning agencies, national ministries, community-based organization and private enterprises.
 The key priorities for the programme are Food Security, Water, Security and Rule of Law, and Sexual and Reproductive Health and Rights.
 Cross-cutting themes relevant to all activities of the programme include Private Sector Development, Climate, and Gender and Inclusive Development (with specific attention to marginalised and discriminated groups).
 For more information about OKP Scholarships, please click here.

 MENA Scholarship Programme (MSP)

 The MENA Scholarship Programme aims to contribute to the democratic transition in one of the 10 participating countries in the Middle East and North Africa region.
 It also seeks to build capacity within organisations by enabling employees (45 years and younger) to participate in short courses in various fields of study.
 For more information about the MENA Scholarship Programme, please click here.

 (Applicants from Egypt, Jordan and Lebanon are eligible for both OKP and MSP Scholarships.
 If you are 45 years or younger then we recommend you apply for the MSP Scholarship.)

 The Hague Academy uses a two-step application procedure: